 The Interior of the Pyramid

-The pyramid consists of three main chambers, both located inside the pyramid, now called King's Chamber and Queen's House, and the underground chamber.
 A chamber was entered from the north side, by a descending passage, obstructed by the end of large blocks of granite, which communicates with two passages, one ascending, which empties into the Grand Gallery, and another downward, reaching to the manhole.

 The Grand Gallery